Professor Wendy Bacon

 Wendy is an investigative journalist and a political activist.
 She worked at the University of Technology for 21 years. she is also on the Board of the Pacific Media Centre based at the Auckland University of Technology in New Zealand.
 She is a contributing editor to New Matilda and has reported for Crikey, the Sydney Morning Herald, The Conversation and Guardian Australia in recent times.

-Mr Bill Birnbauer (secretary)
+Dr Bill Birnbauer (secretary)

-Bill Birnbauer is a senior lecturer of Journalism at Monash University, and is one of Australia’s most senior journalists with more than 30 years experience working across a range of major publications including The Age, The Sunday Age and The Herald.
+Bill is an adjunct senior lecturer of Journalism at Monash University, and is one of Australia’s most senior journalists with more than 30 years experience working across a range of major publications including The Age, The Sunday Age and The Herald.
 He is a member of the invitation-only International Consortium of Investigative Journalists (ICIJ), a committee member of the Melbourne Press Club, and member of the New Media Australia Editorial Board.

-Dr Andrew Dodd (assistant secretary)
+Dr Andrew Dodd (president)

 Dr Margaret Simons

-Ms Melissa Sweet (president)
+Ms Melissa Sweet